-A complaint may be made against an optometrist who did not obey state laws concerning optometry (look at this page for the definition of optometrist).
+A complaint may be made against an optometrist who did not obey state laws concerning optometry (definition of optometrist).
 A complaint may also be made against a person practicing optometry without a license.
 Usually complaints are sent to the Board by patients.
 However, complaints may also be sent by the general public if the complaint involves the practice of optometry without a license or advertising violations by licensed optometrists.

 Some complaints that a patient might have may not be a violation of the optometry laws.
 The Board cannot investigate these complaints.
 For example, a complaint that the doctor or the doctor’s staff was rude is usually not a violation of the law.
 In these types of complaints, the Optometry Board suggests that the patient visit with the optometrist, either in person or in writing, about their complaint.
 The Texas Optometry Board also does not have the legal authority to investigate disputes regarding the amount of money charged by the optometrist.
 The Better Business Bureau, Small Claims Court, or the Consumer Protection Division of the Office of the Attorney General may be the proper place for these complaints.
 The Optometry Board can investigate complaints concerning fraud or deceit by an optometrist.